Skip to content

 Some Trees Are Naturally Resistant to Fire

-Some tree species can even regenerate after burning.
-Their seeds open only when exposed to high temperatures, allowing new plants to grow shortly after a wildfire.
-In other cases, damaged trees can produce new shoots from surviving roots.
+Some trees can even grow again after a fire.
+Their seeds only open when they are exposed to high temperatures, allowing new plants to grow soon after a wildfire.
+Other trees can produce new shoots from roots that survive underground.

 Ecosystem Diversity Improves Recovery